-On this page you can find a handy overview of my travel stories and articles.
-There’s also a selection of short stories about beautiful places to discover.
+On this page you can find a handy overview of my main travel stories and articles.
+There’s also a selection of shorter blog posts about beautiful places to discover.

 Regular updates and new features

-The stories are updated on a regular basis, so you’ll often find extra information and new features.
-In 2022 I rewrote & re-arranged all of my blog articles on the website with even more practical things.
-Be sure to check back in, and enjoy reading & exploring!
+I update the stories on a regular basis, so you’ll often find extra information and new features.
+In 2022 and 2023 I rewrote & re-arranged all of the blog articles on my website with even more practical things.
+Be sure to check back in.
+Enjoy reading & exploring!

 All my stories are based on original research and experiences.

-Would you like to receive notifications of fresh Wilderness Coffee & Natural High stories by email?
+Would you like to receive notifications of fresh Wilderness Coffee & Natural High articles by email?
 You can subscribe in the box in the upper right corner of the page (on a desktop) or at the bottom of the page (on a mobile phone).